Nagar (princely state)

 Nagar (Riyasat Nagar) was a Burusho princely state located in the northern region of present-day Gilgit–Baltistan, Pakistan.
-Although under the suzerainty of the Jammu and Kashmir (princely state), Nagar was not a part of it, and had status of a separate state.
-Before August 1947, it maintained a subsidiary alliance with British India.
+Between 1891 and 1947, it maintained a subsidiary alliance with British India.
+Although under the suzerainty of Maharaja of Jammu and Kashmir after 1891, Nagar was not a part of Kashmir, and had status of a separate state.
 It shared its borders with the Gilgit Agency states to the south and west, while to the north and east, it bordered the princely state of Hunza.
-From November 1947 to 1974, Nagar was recognized as a princely state within Pakistan, with its administrative center in the town of Nagar.

-The territory of the former Nagar princely state now comprises three tehsils within the Nagar District of northern Pakistan.
+From November 1947 to August 1972, Nagar was a princely state within Pakistan, with its administrative center in the town of Nagar.
+The territory of the former princely state now comprises the Nagar District in northern Pakistan.

 History

-Nagar, established in the 14th century, operated as an autonomous principality until the British exerted control over the region during the Hunza–Nagar Campaign (1889–1893).
-Subsequently, it became a colonial princely state under the jurisdiction of the Gilgit Agency until 1947.
-However, starting in 1868, Nagar was a vassal state under the authority of the Maharaja of Jammu and Kashmir, even though it was never directly governed by Kashmir.
-The rulers of Nagar were considered to be among the most loyal vassals of the Maharajas of Jammu and Kashmir, sending annual tributes to their Durbars until 1947.
-The British granted them a hereditary gun salute of 15-guns.
+Nagar was established in the 14th century and existed as an autonomous principality until the British exerted control over the region after the Hunza–Nagar Campaign (1889–1893).
+Subsequently, it became a princely state under the jurisdiction of the British Political Agent at Gilgit until 1947.
+Nagar accepted suzerainty of the Maharaja of Jammu and Kashmir as well, though it was never directly governed by Kashmir.
+The rulers of Nagar sent annual tributes to the Kashmir Durbar until 1947.

-In November 1947, the ruler, Mir Shaukat Ali Khan, acceded Nagar to Pakistan, which became responsible for its external affairs and defense, while Nagar maintained internal self-government.
-In 1968, Syed Yahya Shah, the first educated politician of the valley, demanded civil rights from the Mir of Nagar.
-In 1972, the Pakistan People's Party government (under Prime Minister Zulfiqar Ali Bhutto) forced the Mir of Nagar to abdicate.
-The area was then merged with the Northern Areas.
+In November 1947, the Nagar ruler Mir Shaukat Ali Khan, acceded his state to the Dominion of Pakistan, which became responsible for its external affairs and defense, while Nagar retained internal self-government.
+In 1968, Syed Yahya Shah, the first educated politician of the state, demanded civil rights from the Mir of Nagar.
+In 1972, the Pakistan People's Party government (under Prime Minister Zulfiqar Ali Bhutto) abolished the state and forced the Mir of Nagar to abdicate.
+The territory was then merged with the Northern Areas.